Optimizing the pump coupling for a three-wave mixing Josephson parametric amplifier

 For compatibility with our in-house fabrication and packaging process (Appendix A), we designed and implemented the amplifier in a microstrip architecture.
-We employed a compact 3-stage hairpin bandpass filter (with the poles near $\omega_p$) for the pump-port network and a 3-stage radial-stub lowpass filter for the signal-port network to achieve the desired frequency-selective properties.
+We employed a compact three-stage hairpin bandpass filter (with the poles near $\omega_p$) for the pump-port network and a three-stage radial-stub lowpass filter for the signal-port network to achieve the desired frequency-selective properties.
 Specifically, the slow frequency roll-off property of the radial-stub lowpass filter allows us to position the amplifier mode within its transition band, facilitating control of $\kappa_0$.

-The synthesis process is conducted using AWR Microwave Office.
-We began by parameterizing the dimensions of the hairpin and radial-stub filter structures in the distributed element circuit.
-Initial design parameters were chosen to achieve desired filtering performance within the intended signal frequency band (4.8-5.2~GHz) and pump frequency band (9.6-10.4~GHz).
-In addition, we aimed for a resonant mode with the following properties: (1) resonance frequency $\omega_0/2\pi \approx 5$~GHz, (2) linewidth $\kappa_0/2\pi \approx 100$~MHz (dominated by external coupling via the signal port), (3) external coupling rate via the pump port below 0.5~MHz.
-These requirements were formulated into constraints on the output impedances of the filter networks.
-We tuned the design parameters with the optimizer tool in AWR Microwave Office to simultaneously meet all these objectives.
-Finally, we laid out the circuit and performed electromagnetic simulations in AWR Axiem to verify and further refine the circuit design.
+The synthesis process was conducted using AWR Microwave Office.
+We parametrized the hairpin and radial-stub structures based on our target signal (4.8-5.2~GHz) and pump (9.6-10.4~GHz) frequency bands.
+In addition, we aimed for a resonant mode at $\omega_0/2\pi \approx 5$~GHz with linewidth $\kappa_0/2\pi \approx 100$~MHz dominated by signal-port damping.
+Formulating these requirements as constraints on the output impedances of the filter networks, we optimized the design parameters and verified the layout through electromagnetic simulations in AWR Axiem.

-It is crucial to note that the output impedances $Z^{(s)}[\omega]$ and $Z^{(p)}[\omega]$ are evaluated assuming $50 \Omega$ matching at ports 1 and 2.
-Experimentally ensuring this matching condition at all frequency bands of interest is essential for the design to function in the physical implementation.
+The output impedances $Z^{(s)}[\omega]$ and $Z^{(p)}[\omega]$ are evaluated assuming $50 \Omega$ matching at ports 1 and 2.
+Ensuring this matching condition experimentally across all relevant frequency bands is important for proper implementation, which requires attention, as pump frequencies often exceed the operational band of external microwave components.

 This filter-coupled SNAIL parametric amplifier, henceforth referred to as the F-SPA, was fabricated using a single-step electron beam lithography process on a silicon wafer as described in Appendix A. Fig.~\ref{fig:device}(b) presents an optical microscope image of the device, with an inset electron microscope image showing the array of 10 SNAILs, fabricated using a Dolan bridge process.